andrewchambers/minias/README.md

 A mini assembler for x86-64, written for fun and learning.

-Minias can assemble large amounts of real world software things after they have been compiled with the [cproc](https://github.com/michaelforney/cproc) C compiler.
+Minias can assemble large amounts of real world software after they have been compiled with the [cproc C compiler](https://sr.ht/~mcf/cproc/).
 It can also assemble self hosted cproc, meaning it can indirectly assemble itself.

 Project Goals: